Matti Manushulu: Plot

+In the meantime Pochamma falls ill.
+Another contractor takes her to a doctor for treatment, buys her food and then place assaults her sexually in a secluded place.

+In the closing scene they show Pochamma lying dead on the sidewalk and the child helplessly crying!

 International honors

 The film won Diploma of Merit award at the 17th Moscow International Film Festival in 1991.
-The film was subsequently screened at the 1990 International Film Festival of India.
+It was subsequently screened at the 1990 International Film Festival of India.